“This is the face of the evil my sire fought against.”

 The screams of the dying men, women, and children and the glee of the pack as they taunted, murdered, and damned them ring in her ears.
 Dozens not only slain—god, she’s slain plenty of her own—but callously consigned to Hell and Earth and thereafter in a cruel mockery of the divine justice of the Embrace.

 The Sabbat.
 This pack.
-They deserve every ounce of fury she can muster, are a foe she can fight without reservation or hesitation.
+They deserve every ounce of fury she can muster.
+They are a foe she can fight without reservation or hesitation.
 As that anger burns bright she can almost feel the touch of her sire, through her blood.
 Perhaps it’s her imagination, but she imagines it’s the same thrill he must have felt in his youth against the same foes.

 She flies into this battle with blade in hand and joy in her heart born from righteous fury.
 It beats in rhythm with the heart in her breast in a rising crescendo.